rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 ## Next Chapter

 There are parts of TS that I absolutely love and adore and I will talk about them.
 The complexity of TS types is another big topic to discuss.
+Discussing it will uncover more compilation bloopers.
 This will take me a couple of weeks to finish.

 I am working on these notes during the 2021 holiday season.
 _Merry Christmas, Happy New Year!_ Stay happy and healthy!